eunrcn/tp/docs/DeveloperGuide.md

     1. Prerequisites: Attach a test note to the internship application either when you create it or by using `edit`

-    2. Test case : `note 2` where 2 is the index of that application<br>
+    2. Test case: `note 2` where 2 is the index of that application<br>
        Expected : In the command box, you will notice the following : `edit 2 n/[existing note content]`, then you can make changes and enter to modify the note

+### filter internship applications
+1. filter to get internship application(s) with status 'NR' (No Reply) in an empty list

+    1. Prerequisites: Clear all applications using `clear` command.
+Will empty the applications

+    2. Test case: `filter NR`<br>
+       Expected : Error message should be shown in the **result display** as there are no applications.

+2. filter to get internship application(s) that has status 'NR' (No Reply) in a populated list

+    1. Prerequisites: Starting from an empty list,<br>
+       * `add c/Singapore Airline p/98765432 e/singaporeairline@example.com t/O jd/Animator intern id/3 months s/1000`

+       * `add c/Malaysia Airline p/98765431 e/malaysiaairline@example.com t/NR jd/Data Science intern id/3 months s/1000`

+       * `add c/shoppa p/98765430 e/shoppa@example.com t/OA jd/Junior Animator intern id/3 months s/1000`

+    2. Test case: `filter NR` (Assuming there are at least 2 applications)<br>
+       Expected : Only Malaysia Airline will be displayed on the left side of the list panel.

+### Getting Reminders for Internship Applications
+1. Getting reminders for internship applications which are due or have interviews scheduled in 7 days

+   1. Prerequisites: At least one internship application displayed.
+   2. Test case: `reminder 7` <br>
+       Expected: Only internship applications which have interviews scheduled in 7 days will be shown.
+They should be displayed in order of earliest interview date.

 ### Saving data

 1. Dealing with missing/corrupted data files

    i.
 Test case: Deleting name field (the `key` attribute) from a contact in the InternHub data file.<br>
-      Expected: After the app is reboot, the now corrupt data file `internhub.json` will be detected and all the data in the file will be wiped out, causing the app to recreate an empty data file.
+      Expected: After the app is reboot, the now corrupt data file `addressbook.json` will be detected and all the data in the file will be wiped out, causing the app to recreate an empty data file.

    ii.
 Test case: Delete InternHub data file.<br>
-      Expected: If the data file `internhub.json` is nowhere to be found, the app will simply recreate the an empty data file.
+      Expected: If the data file `addressbook.json` is nowhere to be found, the app will simply recreate the an empty data file.

    iii.
 Test case: Modify the json format in which InternHub data file is stored.<br>
-      Expected: If data file `internhub.json` is still in the correct format, the app will run as per normal.
+      Expected: If data file `addressbook.json` is still in the correct format, the app will run as per normal.
 However, if the data file becomes unreadable by the program, then all the data in the file will be wiped out, causing the app to recreate and run with an empty data file from scratch.

 --------------------------------------------------------------------------------------------------------------------